From £38,1957

 It’s frustrating to be deprived of the ability to change gears yourself, too, in certain high-load situations, although the paddles behind the steering wheel give enough adjustment over the regen that you can use them in place of the brake pedal when coasting.

-If you thought the E-Tech hybrid system was tricky to understand, you might struggle to fully appreciate the intricacies of the Rafale’s plug-in hybrid drivetrain - the only one currently available in a Renault and developed, strangely, exclusively for this car.
+If you thought the.hybrid system was tricky to understand, you might struggle to fully appreciate the intricacies of the plug-in hybrid drivetrain - the only one currently available in a Renault and developed, strangely, exclusively for the Rafale.

-In Comfort mode, where it will surely spend the majority of its time, the 4x4 will drive as far as possible on pure-EV power, which makes for quiet and composed running around town, and the addition of a second motor means it feels roughly comparable with some lower-powered pure-EVs.
-Our test car started with 63 miles of electric range and still had 10 left after a highly varied 60-mile test route, split roughly 50:50 between Comfort and Sport, so you could easily push that further with a light right foot.
+In Comfort drive mode, where it will surely spend the majority of its time, it will drive as far as possible on pure-EV power, which makes for quiet and composed running around town, and the addition of a second motor means it feels roughly comparable with some lower-powered electric cars

 RIDE & HANDLING

-All cars except the entry-level Techno have a rear axle that can turn up to 5deg at low speeds to reduce the turning circle and improve agility – giving a 10.4m turning circle to match the Clio – or follow the direction of the front axle at speeds of above 31mph for improved stability in fast manoeuvres.
-Sure enough, the Rafale is commendably unflappable when pushing on, holding its line even with the throttle applied mid-corner, with a pleasing sensation of rotating around its mid-point that you could just about compare to torque-vectoring hot hatches like the Audi S3 or old Renault Mégane RS, if you were feeling generous.
+All Rafales except the entry-level Techno have a rear axle that can turn up to 5deg at low speeds to reduce the turning circle and improve agility – giving a 10.4m turning circle to match the Clio – or follow the direction of the front axle at speeds of above 31mph for improved stability in fast manoeuvres.

-But inevitably the Rafale falls some way short of truly satisfying the keener driver.
+Neither powertrains or suspension set-ups will truly excite the keener driver.
 The steering rack is quick and the chassis agreeably pliant and predictable, which facilitates brisk and steady progress along sweeping roads, but it isn't rewarding or engaging, the steering being rather too numb to ever really encourage exuberance.

 MPG & RUNNING COSTS